Long-tailed chinchilla: Wild habitat

 Chinchillas live in burrows or rock crevices in the Andes of Northern Chile at elevations of about 3,000 to 5,000 m (9,800 to 16,400 ft).

 The climate in the wild chinchillas' native habitat is rather harsh, with daytime summer temperatures climbing up to 30 C in the shade and dropping to 7 C at night (even below the freezing point in winter).

 In the wild, they breed seasonally between October and December, the months of spring in the Southern Hemisphere.

 Domestic habitat

 Chinchillas should be carefully bred in a dry and cool environment.
 The proper temperature for chinchillas to live in is 65°–80 °F (18.3°–26.7 °C).
 Extremely high temperatures (higher than 80 °F or 26.7 °C) and low temperatures (lower than 30 °F or 0 °C) are considered unsuitable for chinchilla growth.
-Exposure to extremely high temperatures can result in heatstroke.
+Exposure to extremely high temperatures can result in heatstroke and seizures.
 High humidity may also affect hair growth.